rdpeng/rprogdatascience/manuscript/parallel.md

 +         else
 +                 return("success!")
 + }, mc.cores = 5)
-Warning in mclapply(1:5, function(i) {: scheduled cores 3 encountered
+Warning in mclapply(1:5, function(i) {: scheduled core 3 encountered error in
-errors in user code, all values of the jobs will be affected
+user code, all values of the job will be affected
 ```

 Here we see there was a warning but no error in the running of the above code.
 We can check the return value.